 Provide Him with a Small Amount of Cooked White Rice and Boiled Chicken

-If your dog has diarrhoea, they need to be fed a bland diet with soothing foods.
+If your dog has diarrhoea, they must be fed a bland diet with soothing foods.
 The best way to do this is to cook white rice and boiled chicken.
 If your dog cannot keep the food down, it needs to see a vet as soon as possible.

 Feed Him Small Amounts of Bland, High-Fiber Foods